prototypefund/Digital_Bargeld-docs/example-essay-store.rst

    the essay with the given `tid`.

 These are the steps for showing `/essay`.
-If the wallet is not present in steps 2 and 3, the user agent is be redirected to a mock credit card payment page.
+If the wallet is not present in steps 2 and 3, the user agent is redirected to a mock credit card payment page.

 1. The server checks the status of the the essay with the name `name` in the server-side